Bestdevever69420/TEXT-EDITOR.py/README.md

 # TEXT-EDITOR.py

-**THIS PROJECT IS IN VERY EARLY DEVELOPMENT SO EXACT BUGS AND IT IS PROVIDED AS IS**
+**THIS PROJECT IS IN VERY EARLY DEVELOPMENT SO EXPECT BUGS AND IT IS PROVIDED AS IS**

 This is a Text Editor written entirely in Python with the help of Github Copilot (Free tier) included in Visual Studio 2022 and ChatGPT.